AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-list-intro.md

-## Sponsor a worker from outside Australia
+## Sponsor a skilled worker from overseas

-There are several conditions that need to be met to sponsor a worker from overseas.

-Firstly, your business has to be approved as a standard sponsor and the intended position is listed as a skilled occupation.
-Other payroll and training requirements may also apply.
+To sponsor a skilled worker, your business has to be approved as a standard business sponsor and the the nominated position has to be listed on the Consolidated Sponsored Occupation List (CSOL).